prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 •	Number of large (50,000+ bp) contigs
 ### Getting assembly statistics for your sample
 •	Take a look at the assembly directory (e.g. `/class_data/assemblies/Cow_8_05_idba_ud` or your own ~/assembly).
-•	Using the procedure above, generate contig stats for your scaffold file ([samplename]_scaffold.fa).
+•	Using the procedure above, generate contig stats for your scaffold file (scaffold.fa).
 # Questions for today’s turn-in:
 1. What is the N50 of the contigs (not the scaffolds) from the example assembly?
-(Go back and repeat the procedure to run `contig_stats.pl` on the scaffolds from the example assembly, but choose `contigs.fasta` instead of `scaffolds.fasta`) 5pts
+(Go back and repeat the procedure to run `contig_stats.pl` on the scaffolds from the example assembly, but choose `contig.fa` instead of `scaffold.fa`) 5pts
 2. What differentiates contigs from scaffolds?
 Should an assembly yield more scaffolds than contigs, or vice versa?
 3pts
 3. What is the length of the largest contig in your sample’s idba_ud assembly?
 2pts
 4. Provide the path (file location) of your example assembly output.
 10pts